Climate change and you: What would you want your coach to ask you?

 Have fun and please share how you get on!
 Of course, Get in touch to discuss your coaching needs

-Do you feel that you aren’t reaching your potential?
+Do you feel dissatisfied or stuck or that you aren’t reaching your full potential?

 Is there a gap of where you are now to where you want to be?